Power of Attorney in Canada: Types & Requirements Explained

 What is a Power of Attorney (POA) in Canada?

-A Power of Attorney (POA) is a legally binding document through which an individual, known as the grantor or donor, authorizes a trusted person, referred to as the attorney or agent, to make decisions on their behalf.
+A Power of Attorney in Canada is a legally binding document through which an individual, known as the grantor or donor, authorizes a trusted person, referred to as the attorney or agent, to make decisions on their behalf.

 This authority can cover a wide range of matters, including financial management, healthcare decisions, paying bills, handling property transactions, or managing investments.